Recreation and sports facilities

 Find out more about our Aquatics Centre.

 Enjoy the outdoors at one of our many parks.
-Meet friends for a walk or go for a run, or let the kids blow off some steam at one of our great playgrounds.
+Meet friends for a walk, go for a run, or let the kids blow off some steam at one of our great playgrounds.

 Maitland Park is a popular leisure and sporting facility that caters to both winter and summer sporting opportunities.
-These include an Olympic sized solar heated swimming pool and a year-round 25 metre indoor swimming pool, croquet lawn, netball courts, cricket, soccer, football grounds and a state-of-the-art hockey field.
-Maitland Park also boasts a three metre-wide shared pathway that loops 1.8km around the park for everyone to access and enjoy.
+These include an Olympic sized solar heated swimming pool and a year round 25m indoor swimming pool, croquet lawn, netball courts, cricket, soccer, football grounds and a state of the art hockey field.
+Maitland Park also boasts a three metre wide shared pathway that loops 1.8km around the park for everyone to access and enjoy.
 The children's playground will keep all ages entertained and has a wheelchair accessible swing.
-BBQ facilities, picnic tables and a great grassed area around the playground allows you to spread out to enjoy the outdoors.
+Barbeque facilities, picnic tables and a great grassed area around the playground allow you to spread out to enjoy the outdoors.

 Use our map tool to find a park, you never know, you may just find a new favourite.